elalaouifaris/MyLearning/README.md

 # MyLearning

-This is a list of links to learning ressources that are relevant for my personnal development program:
+This is a list of links to learning ressources that are relevant for my personnal development program.
+(With an [archive of interesting blogs](blogPosts.md)):
 - [Data Science](#ds)
   - [Computer Science](#ds_cs)
   - [Machine Learning & AI](#ds_ml)